 Paul Ferrari, PhD, MEG technical director, discusses how magnetoencephalography works to create a map of the brain.

-A member of our Child Life team can be available to help comfort and distract your child during this process.
+First, the MEG tech will attach a combination of 5 head positioning coils and 22 EEG electrodes to the patient’s head.
+It may feel sticky, but they are not painful.
+A member of our child life team can be available to help comfort and distract your child during this process.

 Then, the patient will go into the MEG room for the actual exam.
 Many tests will be completed while the patient is awake, including listening for different sounds, feeling different touches or seeing pictures.
 Most patients will be asked to sleep for part of the exam.
 It is very important for the patient to keep their head very still throughout the exam.